cs1302uga/cs1302-tutorials/octal-mode.md

 | Group | `4`   | `100`  | `r--`    |
 | Other | `4`   | `100`  | `r--`    |

+Try the following on Nike:

+1. Create regular files and directory files varying modes using combinations of `touch`, `mkdir`, and `chmod`.
+The `chmod` command accepts both symbolic and octal representations for the mode.
+Try using one notation and guessing the other!

 <hr/>

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)